-Note: Spring is NMERB's peak retirement season.
-If you are planning a July 1 effective retirement date, we encourage you to submit your Retirement Application as early as January to prevent an unanticipated change in income.
+Note: March through June is NMERB's peak retirement season.
+If you are planning a July 1 effective retirement date, we encourage you to submit your Retirement Application as early as January to avoid possible delays in receiving your retirement on time.